KyleBlankRollins/Web-Portfolio/posts/enable-virtualization-in-your-pcs-bios.md

 ---
 title: Enable virtualization in your PC's BIOS
-excerpt: >-
-  To use virtual machines, you'll need to set things up properly in your computer's BIOS.
+excerpt: To use virtual machines, you'll need to set things up properly in your computer's BIOS.
 Many PCs are capable of virtualization, but ship without this feature turned on.
-date: July 16th 2019
+date: 2019-07-16T05:00:00Z
 tags:
 - Virtualization
 - BIOS
 categories:
 - Set up a Linux web development environment with VirtualBox
-thumbnail: /uploads/bios.svg
+thumbnail: "/uploads/bios.svg"

 ---
 Before you can do any sort of virtualization, you need to: